maxime-kouemo/Android-calendar-YearView/README.md

 # Android-calendar-YearView
 Attempt to reproduce the Year view of Samsung's Android Calendar.
+It uses Joda-Time (https://github.com/JodaOrg/joda-time)

 Some features:
 - Set the number of columns and the number of rows. (columns * rows should always = 12)